Learn how to boost your website conversion rates and sales with these 5 strategies, ideal for e-commerce and lead generation service-based websites.

 There’s are some more action verbs to consider adding to your call to action.

-Keep conversion elements above the fold
+Conversion elements above the fold

 Above the fold not always possible

-Today, websites have to respond to multiple browser widths and sizes and it’s not always possible.
+Today, websites have to respond to multiple browser widths and sizes, and it’s not always possible.

 My website structure page used to have a 12% organic traffic conversion rate.

-Since redesigning my website and changing CMS platforms this call to action was removed.
+Since redesigning my website and changing CMS platforms, this call to action was removed.

 Website conversions have since dropped to 4%.